This course allows you to study TESOL & Linguistics as a single honours degree, giving you an in-depth knowledge of the subject.

 Careers & Further Study

-BGU boasts extremely high employability ratings and employability for students within the School of Teacher Development is particularly high.
-Our BA TESOL and the Linguistics course will provide you with a solid foundation in Linguistics and TESOL.
-On successful completion, you will be able to apply your knowledge of the latest theory, policy and practice of international English language education to a variety of global professions.
-With your degree you can continue your professional development in English language teaching, education, speech and language therapy, media, publishing, both in international and UK contexts.
+BGU boasts extremely high employability ratings and our BA TESOL and Linguistics course will provide you with a solid foundation in Linguistics and TESOL.
+With your degree you can continue your professional development in English language teaching, education, speech and language therapy, media and publishing, both in international and UK contexts.
 You will also have the opportunity to pursue further studies within a field of linguistics.
-Linguistic graduates are well equipped to undertake careers ranging from marketing and publishing to speech and language therapy.
-Alongside the BA, for students who wish to progress towards achieving QTS, opportunities exist to complete our pre-teaching course which can assist you in gaining a place on one of our PGCE courses.
+Alongside the BA, if you wish to progress towards achieving QTS, opportunities exist to complete our pre-teaching course which can assist you with gaining a place on one of our PGCE courses.

 Year 1 Modules